Note: This post has been updated to reflect Squarespace’s new member areas feature. Read more about this here.

 Teachable – If you’ve taken an online course from a on online business, there’s a good chance you’ve used Teachable.
 You can create content bundles easily, which is great.
 Where I feel Teachable falters is with the pricing.
 They take a big cut of your revenue at the lowest tiers, so keep that in mind when you’re evaluating your options.
 I also do not love their user experience as a student, there are always a few too many links, and with their pricing, I want a better interface.

 So where does that leave us?
-Do I have a definitive answer?
+Do I have a definitive answer as to the best software for hosting a membership website?

 Update: Please read our July 2019 post, “Should you start a membership website” for more on this topic.